-Psychosis, on the other hand, is generally regarded as a non-violent or violent ‘break with reality’ where normal judgment is severely impaired or non-existent.
+Psychosis, on the other hand, is generally taken as a violent or non-violent break with reality, where normal judgment is severely impaired or non-existent.

 To me, this distinction seems a bit arbitrary.
 Isn’t it more a continuum than an either / or situation?